Rajput Regiment: World War II

-1947–48 Jammu & Kashmir Operations
+1947-48 Jammu & Kashmir Operations

-At the time of partition in 1947, Punjabi and Bengali Muslims who formed up to 50% of the strength in most battalions were transferred to the Pakistan Army.
-The gaps created by their departure were filled in by Gurjars, who came over from the Punjab Regiments which were allotted to Pakistan.
-The numeral prefix (7) was removed from the regiment's name and it became the Rajput Regiment.
+At the time of partition in 1947, the Punjabi and Bengali Muslims, who comprised up to 50% of the strength in most battalions, were transferred to the Pakistani Army.
+The vacancies created by their departure were filled by Gurjars, who were transferred from the Punjab Regiments that had been allotted to Pakistan.
+The numeral prefix "(7)" was subsequently removed from the regiment's name, and it became known as the Rajput Regiment.

-Four Rajput battalions (1st, 2nd, 3rd and 4th) participated in the 1947–48 operations in Jammu & Kashmir.
+Four Rajput battalions (1st, 2nd, 3rd, and 4th) participated in the 1947–48 operations in Jammu & Kashmir.
 3 Rajput was the first to be inducted.
-Its original task was to protect Ramban and Jammu, but it quickly came under the 50th Parachute Brigade for its relief of Jhangar and Kotli.
-The advance from Jhangar to Kotli took five days, as the column had to clear 47 road blocks.
-After the relief of Kotli the column returned to Naushera.
-1 Rajput was inducted next and it also formed a part of the 50th Parachute Brigade at Naushera.
+Its original task was to protect Ramban and Jammu, but it quickly came under the 50th Parachute Brigade for the relief of Jhangar and Kotli.
+The advance from Jhangar to Kotli took five days, as the column had to clear 47 roadblocks.
+After the relief of Kotli, the column returned to Naushera.
+The 1st Battalion Rajput was inducted next and it formed part of the 50th Parachute Brigade at Naushera.
 It had its share of fighting in clearing the raiders from some hill features around Naushera.
-The raiders meanwhile kept heavy pressure on the Naushera-Jhangar road and both 1 and 3 Rajput fought a number of engagements to keep the road open.
-In December 1947, 4 Rajput were inducted and deployed in the Chammb-Akhnoor area.
+Meanwhile, the raiders maintained heavy pressure on the Naushera-Jhangar road, and both the 1st and 3rd Rajput Battalions fought numerous engagements to keep the road open.
+In December 1947, 4th Battalion Rajput troops were inducted and deployed in the Chamb-Akhnoor area.
 2 Rajput came in next and were employed for lines of communication duties around Jammu.

-Aggressive patrolling was done by 1 and 3 Rajputs around Naushera and Kot.
-On February ,y 194,8 a strong patrol was sent out in the area east of Naushera.
-The patrol was surrounded by an enemy force of approximately 1000 men.
-Soon a fierce fight started which continued for seven hours.
-During this time Subedar Gopal Singh's platoon came under heavy pressure.
-Gopal Singh, wounded thrice, kept reorganizing his men time and again.
-At one time Gopal Singh got separated from his platoon and had only three men at his side, one of them being Sep.
-Sikdar Singh.
-When things got tough Sub.
-Gopal Singh led a bayonet charge during which he was seriously wounded.
-Sikdar Singh picked him up and carried him back to the main patrol area.
-Hav.
-Mahadeo Singh was another hero.
-He kept on supplying ammunition to the Bren gunners of the platoon, and a couple of times he walked through heavy enemy fire to get the ammunition through.
-In one of his attempts he was wounded and fell down, but when he scrambled to his feet he was riddled with bullets.
-In this action the 3 Rajputs won 3 Vir Chakras – one each to Sub.
-Gopal Singh and Sep.
-Sikdar Singh and a posthumous one to Hav.
-Mahadeo Singh.